lzwjava/blog-source/original/2025-01-13-house-finances-en.md

 As the later table is based on previous numbers, it is better to check the numbers first to make sure everything is correct before moving forward.

-The code below helps to generate a PDF from the markdown.
+The code below helps generate a PDF from the markdown.
+It has some special settings to support Chinese character rendering in PDF.

 ```python